MassivelyOverthinking/Snaplit/README.md

 - **Extensibility**: New Rust-based data structures can be exposed to Python without major refactoring.

 ## </> Installation
-Utilise any Python-realted package manager to add Snaplit to virtual environment:
+Utilise any Python-related package manager to add Snaplit to virtual environment:

 ```python
 # Pip